cakephp/docs/en/appendices/4-0-migration-guide.rst

 * ``Cake\Controller\Controller::referer()`` now defaults the ``local``
   parameter to true, instead of false.
 This makes using referer headers safer as they will be constrained to your application's domain by default.
+* ``Cake\Cache\CacheEngine::gc()`` and all implementations of this method have been removed.
+This method was a no-op in most cache drivers and was only used in file caching.

 New Features